-Blending a passion for humanistic design with a rigorous approach to project constraints pushes innovation in Dominic's work.
 Projects Dominic has worked on have received several citations including AIA Denver, Colorado and Western Mountain Region Design Awards, an IIDA Best Award and the 2013 ISOCARP International Planning Award.
-As a grad student, Dominic was conferred the 2009 Henry Adams Medal - a distinction awarded to the top architecture graduates nationally.
+In 2015, Dominic was recognized by AIA Colorado as the Emerging Professional of the Year and as a grad student, Dominic was conferred the 2009 Henry Adams Medal - a distinction awarded to the top architecture graduates nationally.

 Prior to pursuing architecture, Dominic worked as an education reporter for the Durango Herald and the Rocky Mountain News.
 His published work has been recognized by the Associated Press Awards, the Society of Professional Journalists Mark of Excellence Awards and he is the recipient of the Damon Runyon Award for Feature Writing.
 Dominic graduated with distinction in 2004 from Colorado State University with a degree in Journalism.